rdb/obbo/README.md

 * `f1` - Save screenshot (saves to the game's directory)
 * `f3` - Toggle wireframe rendering of meshes
 * `f5` - Hot reload game files (only available when running from source)
-* `left mouse button` - Click to move, hold to start casting
+* `left mouse button` - Click to move, hold to start casting, click and hold to reel in
 * `right mouse button` - cancel current cast

+Click on a spinning build icon to get build options.

 ## Configuration